 Goods and service tax GST will be one tax to subsume all taxes.
 It is an entirely new tax regime taking India by the storm.
-Being new, GST provisions will require many clarifications for businesses which is why advance ruling is needed.
+Being new, GST provisions will require many clarifications for businesses which are why the advance ruling is needed.

 For example, under income tax, advance ruling is available in international taxation.
 This is to help non-residents ascertain the income-tax liability, plan their income-tax in advance and avoid long drawn and costly legal disputes.

 As per GST Law, the advance ruling is a written decision given by the tax authorities to an applicant on questions relating to the supply of goods/services.

 The objective of any advance ruling, including under GST is to-

 An advance ruling is first sent to Authority for Advance Ruling (Authority).
 Any person unhappy with the advance ruling can appeal to the Appellate Authority for Advance Ruling (Appellate Authority).

 Any taxpayer can request for advance ruling when he is uncertain of the provisions.
 Advance tax ruling is applicable on –

 (a) Classification of any goods and/or services under the Act

 (b) Applicability of a notification which affects the rate of tax

 (c) Determination of time and value of supply of goods/services